Tourism in Turkey: Medical tourism

 An emerging branch of tourism in Turkey is medical tourism.
 Commonly performed medical procedures are hair transplant operations, rhinoplasty, cosmetic dentistry, bariatric surgery, buttock augmentation, mammaplasty and mastopexy as it draws in thousands of foreigner tourists every year.
 In 2021, the revenue generated from medical tourism was given as $1.05 billion with 642,000 people that visited for the purpose of getting medical service.
 This is due to Turkey offering high-quality clinics for affordable pricing compared to the rest of Europe and its central location between Asia and Europe.
 Other reasons for the high demand for healthcare in Turkey are foreigners having easy visa procedures and immediate scheduling for operations.

 Development of tourism

+Turkey issued 16,199,968 electronic visas between April 2013 and 1 January 2017.
+The acceptance rate was 87.79% as 18,452,733 applications were filed in this period.
+Most visas were issued to nationals of the United Kingdom (4.6 million), Iraq (2 million) and the Netherlands (1.8 million).

-Most tourist arrivals in Turkey come from the following countries:
+Most visitors arriving in Turkey were from the following countries of nationality: